hana-matsumoto/hana-matsumoto.github.io/_projects/AK_VegShifts.md

        fileFormat='CSV')
     task_sampling.start()
 ```
+### Random forest models

-These predictor variables were then used in the training and tuning of random forest models which were used to make spatially complete vegetation density maps in R.
+These predictor variables were then used in the training and tuning of **random forest models** which were used to make spatially complete vegetation density maps in **R**.
 Example R code of training and tuning random forest models:
 ```r
 species = c('BlackSpruce', 'WhiteSpruce', 'QAspen', 'AKBirch')